samchungy/oxlint-plugin-import-zod/README.md

 [Oxlint](https://oxc.rs/docs/guide/usage/linter.html) plugin to enforce namespace imports for zod.
 This plugin provides a rule that ensures all imports of zod use the namespace import style (`import * as z from "zod";`) instead of named imports or default imports to promote better tree-shaking and reduce bundle sizes.
 See [this Zod issue comment](https://github.com/colinhacks/zod/issues/4433#issuecomment-2921500831) for a more detailed explanation.

-This plugin is written using [Oxlint's JS plugin API](https://oxc.rs/docs/guide/usage/linter/js-plugins.html).
+This plugin is written using [Oxlint's JS plugin API](https://oxc.rs/docs/guide/usage/linter/js-plugins.html) and is a rewrite of [eslint-plugin-import-zod](https://github.com/samchungy/eslint-plugin-import-zod).

 ## Installation